Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Conclusion

 \section{Conclusion}

-In this work, we introduced a new definition of SDDF suitable for scene-level representation, and developed a model to learn such SDDFs.
-Our method uses ellipsoids to obtain a coarse geometric prior, and a residual network uses latent features from the ellipsoids to correct the detailed differences between the prior and the ground truth.
+In this work, we introduced a new definition of SDDF suitable for scene-level representation and differentiable rendering, and developed a hybrid explicit-implicit model to learn SDDF.
+Our method uses ellipsoids to obtain a coarse geometric prior and a residual network with latent features, obtained from the ellipsoids, to correct the differences between the prior and the ground truth.
 Our experiments demonstrate that SDDF is a promising scene representation for fast novel view rendering and gradient-based viewpoint optimization.
-We hope that our SDDF model inspires advances in active SLAM techniques in future work.